Open-Event-Systems/webhooks/README.md

 The `path` parameter will be used to look up the template within the `template_path` in the configuration.

+#### `POST /receipt`

+Used with a `checkout.closed` event to send an email.
+Sends an email using the `receipt` template with the checkout data in the `checkout` variable.

+Skips sending an email if the total (without modifiers) is zero.

 #### `POST /sheets/<hook_id>`

 Append a row to a Google Sheet.